-1. Paid up members at meetings may borrow DVD’s and Videos from our lending library.
+1. Current members may borrow DVD’s and Videos from our lending library.
+The library is available for browsing and borrowing during our monthly meetings.

 2. The loan period is for 1 month (meeting to meeting) unless a request for a renewal is made.
 You can renew prior to the meeting by phoning either of the contacts written on each borrowed item.